Colour Modes: What do RBG and CMYK mean?

 WHEN TO USE THEM

-Changing the format from RGB to CMYK is super important when converting web files to print material!
-Printers who accept RGB files convert the images to CMYK.
-This can result in faded, dull, or inaccurate colour representation in the final project- ugh!
+Finally, it’s important to remember to convert web files from RGB to CMYK if it’s going to be printed.
+Printers who accept RGB files convert that image to CMYK.
+They’re taking the colour mode not meant to be printed, and converting it which can result in faded, dull, or inaccurate colour representation in the final project- ugh!
 So, converting your file to CMYK gives you better control over the final image outcome.